Finding the best OBD2 scanner for VW and Audi can be a challenge.

 Flashing check engine light is a definitive sign of abnormal combustion.
-Never ignore your VW engine light or drive the car for an extended time.
-Especially if your Volkswagen CEL is flashing.
+Never ignore your VW engine light or drive the car for an extended time, especially if your Volkswagen CEL is flashing.

 Driving a Volkswagen with a flashing check engine light could have a devastating effect on your engine and catalytic converter.
-If engine overheats, pull over and turn off the car.
+If the engine overheats, pull over and turn off the car.
 Never drive your VW hard or even moderately if your Check Engine light flashes.